-- 3.1 Review the internal audit plan and propose any revisions to the internal audit plan. - 3.2 Oversee the appointment and consider the adequacy of the performance of the internal audit service and its independence.

-3.3 Consider the internal audit annual report and any appropriate in-year reports.
+- 3.1 Review the internal audit plan and propose any revisions to the internal audit plan. - 3.2 Oversee the appointment and consider the adequacy of the performance of the internal audit service and its independence. - 3.3 Consider the internal audit annual report and any appropriate in-year reports. - 4 External audit - 4.1 The Committee will consider all external auditor reports. - 5 Financial reporting - 5.1 The Committee will review the annual statement of accounts. - 6 Accountability arrangements - 6.1 The Committee will review its performance against its terms of reference and objectives on an annual basis, including completing a self-assessment of good practice. - 7 Treasury Management - 7.1 The Committee will note the Annual Investment and Treasury Management Strategy Statement and any appropriate related monitoring reports. - 87 Wider functions - 8.17.1 Where requested by the Police and Crime Commissioner, Chief Constable or Statutory Officers, the Committee will consider the adequacy of governance, risk management and audit processes in relation to a specific service or policy area".

-4. External audit

-4.1 The Committee will consider all external auditor reports.

-5. Financial reporting

-5.1 The Committee will review the annual statement of accounts.

-6. Accountability arrangements

-6.1 The Committee will review its performance against its terms of reference and objectives on an annual basis.

-7. Wider Functions

-7.1 Where requested by the Police and Crime Commissioner, Chief Constable or Statutory Officers, the Committee will consider the adequacy of governance, risk management and audit processes in relation to a specific service or policy area."
+Frequency:

-Frequency: No less than 3 meetings per year.
+No less than 3 meetings per year.

+Open/Closed:

-Open/Closed: The meetings will be held in public unless the nature of the Business to be transacted (or part thereof) requires to be considered in closed session.
-This will be determined by reference to the Government's
+The meetings will be held in public unless the nature of the Business to be transacted (or part thereof) requires to be considered in closed session.
+This will be determined by reference to the Government's Protective Marking Scheme.